-Botnet bombard the infected device with intrusive banner and pop-up ads.
-Pop-up ads are intriguing to trick the user so that they click on it, and malicious programs can enter the system.
+Botnet bombards the infected device with intrusive banners and pop-up ads.
+Pop-up ads are intriguing to trick the user so that they click on them, and malicious programs can enter the system.

 Botnet Selling and Renting

-After a botnet serve its purpose, cybercriminals can sell or rent it.
-Other cybercriminals use this robot network to perform notorious tasks.
+After a botnet serves its purpose, cybercriminals can sell or rent it.
+Other cyber criminals use this robot network to perform notorious tasks.

-For infecting more devices and controlling the bots, botnet basically uses two network architecture – Client-Server Model and Peer-to-Peer.
+For infecting more devices and controlling the bots, botnet basically uses two network architectures – Client-Server Model and Peer-to-Peer.
 Let us briefly understand them.

 Peer-to-peer architecture is more advanced and secure than the client-server model.
 It does not rely on a centralized command and control(C&C) server to add new bots.
 Instead, it uses a peer-to-peer(P2P) structure.
 In P2P architecture, each bot act as a client and server.
 Every single bot has a list of other infected devices so that they can establish a connection with them when required.

 Since there is no centralized server, it is difficult for a security team to locate the source’s position and destroy it.
 Like the Marvel villain group Hydra in Captain America: The First Avenger, killing a bot won’t kill the organization, since many are working to keep it alive.